makichiis/LearnOpenGL-Project-Template/README.md

 As you may already know:
 In order to build most software, a bunch of compiler and builder commands must be invoked to convert human-readable code into machine instructions.
-This is typically bootstraped with *build tools* or *build scripts* that streamline the process of building applications.
+This is typically bootstrapped with *build tools* or *build scripts* that streamline the process of building applications.
 In this exercise (and likely many projects down the line), you will use CMake.